Pflyg/pflyg.github.io/Penplotter.js/doc/README.md

    - Hatches the polygon with lines (current settings) with distance `density` to each other and `angle`
  - `union (Polygon b)`
    - Returns a new Polygon which is the union of the current Polygon and Polygon `b`
+ - `diff (Polygon b)`
+   - Returns a new Polygon which contains the current Polygon minus Polygon `b` (Returns an array of polygons if the results has multiple unconnected regions)
  - `intersect (Polygon b)`
-   - Returns a new Polygon which is the intersection of the current Polygon and Polygon `b`
+   - Returns a new Polygon which is the intersection of the current Polygon and Polygon `b` (Returns an array of polygons if the results has multiple unconnected regions)
  - `containsPoint (Point p)`
    - Tests and returns whether Point p is contained in the polygon.
 Points lying on the edges are thought of as being in the polygon
  - `clipLine (Point from, Point to)`